Thailand: Politics and government

-The kings are protected by lèse-majesté laws which allow critics to be jailed for three to fifteen years.
+The monarchy is protected by a severe lèse majesté law, even though the public's attitude towards the institution varies from one reign to another.
+Lèse-majesté laws allow critics to be jailed for three to fifteen years.
 After the coup d'état in 2014, Thailand had the highest number of lèse-majesté prisoners in the nation's history.
-Human rights in Thailand has been rated not free on the Freedom House Index since 2014.
-On August 7, 2024, Thailand's Constitutional Court banned the victors of the 2023 parliamentary elections, the Move Forward Party and all of its leaders from politics for its proposal to reform the lèse-majesté law, arguing it posed a threat to the constitutional order.
-The Economist criticised the move as an example of "lawfare" and pointed to the dissolution of its predecessor party, Future Forward in 2020, as the latest example of how an "alliance of conservative forces in Thailand—including monarchists, the army and a handful of business tycoons—has sought to suppress opposition".
+Human rights in Thailand have been rated not free on the Freedom House Index since 2014.

+In 2024, the Constitutional Court banned the victors of the 2023 parliamentary elections, the Move Forward Party, and all of its leaders from politics over their proposal to reform the lèse-majesté law, arguing it posed a threat to the constitutional order.
+The Economist criticised the move as an example of "lawfare" and pointed to the dissolution of its predecessor party, Future Forward, in 2020 as the latest example of how an "alliance of conservative forces in Thailand—including monarchists, the army, and a handful of business tycoons—has sought to suppress opposition".

-On the Freedom in the World 2024 Report for Thailand, their status improved from not free to partly free due to competitive parliamentary elections and the formation of a new governing coalition by what had been a major opposition party, though unelected senators ensured that the party with the most votes was excluded.
+In the Freedom in the World 2024 Report, the country's status improved from not free to partly free due to competitive parliamentary elections and the formation of a new governing coalition by what had been a major opposition party, though unelected senators ensured that the party with the most votes was excluded.

 Administrative divisions

-Thailand is a unitary state; the administrative services of the executive branch are divided into three levels by National Government Organisation Act, BE 2534 (1991): central, provincial and local.
+Thailand is a unitary state; the administrative services of the executive branch are divided into three levels by the National Government Organisation Act, BE 2534 (1991): central, provincial, and local.
 Thailand is composed of 76 provinces (จังหวัด, changwat), which are first-level administrative divisions.
 There are also two specially governed districts: the capital Bangkok and Pattaya.
-Bangkok is at provincial level and thus often counted as a province.
-Each province is divided into districts (อำเภอ, amphoe) and the districts are further divided into sub-districts (ตำบล, tambons).
+Bangkok is at the provincial level and is thus often counted as a province.
+Each province is divided into districts (อำเภอ, amphoe) and these districts are further divided into sub-districts (ตำบล, tambons).
 The name of each province's capital city (เมือง, mueang) is the same as that of the province.
 For example, the capital of Chiang Mai Province (Changwat Chiang Mai) is Mueang Chiang Mai or Chiang Mai.
-All provincial governors and district chiefs, which are administrators of provinces and districts respectively, are appointed by the central government.
-Thailand's provinces are sometimes grouped into four to six regions, depending on the source.
+All provincial governors and district chiefs, who are the administrators of provinces and districts respectively, are appointed by the central government.
+The provinces are sometimes grouped into four to six regions, depending on the source.